From Bi-Level to One-Level: A Framework for Structural Attacks to Graph Anomaly Detection: The Framework

-Since the $\mathsf{GCN}$-based GAD system is a supervised structural poisoning attacks, the attacker's goal is to decrease the classification accuracy of the surrogate model in the previous context under the limited budgets.
-The reformulation of the objective is:
+Since the $\mathsf{GCN}$-based GAD system is a supervised structural poisoning attack, the attacker's goal is to decrease the classification accuracy of the surrogate model in the previous context under the limited budgets.
+Thus, the attack problem is reformulated as:

 Here we emphasize that the attack loss $\mathcal{L}_{\text{R-BCE}}$ can be partitioned into two parts to incorporate the information of the training and testing data: